On Infinite Prefix Normal Words: Prefix normal words, prefix normal forms, and abelian complexity

+For minimality, note that $1{\textswab{t}}$ is not prefix normal, since $11$ is a factor of {\textswab{t}}. \end{proof}

-\subsubsection{5.3 Prefix normal forms of Sturmian words.}
+\subsection{Prefix normal forms of Sturmian words.}

 Let $w$ be a Sturmian word.
-As we saw in Section~\ref{sec:sturmian}, the only $1$-prefix normal word in the class of Sturmian words with the same slope $\alpha$ is the upper mechanical word $s'_{\alpha,0}=1c_{\alpha}$.
+As we saw in Sec.~\ref{sec:sturmian}, the only $1$-prefix normal word in the class of Sturmian words with the same slope $\alpha$ is the upper mechanical word $s'_{\alpha,0}=1c_{\alpha}$.

 \begin{theorem} Let $w$ be an irrational mechanical word with slope $\alpha$, i.e.\ a Sturmian word.
 Then $\PNF_1(w) = 1c_{\alpha} \text{ and } \PNF_0(w) = 0c_{\alpha},$ where $c_{\alpha}$ is the characteristic word of slope $\alpha$. \end{theorem}